seedcase-project/seedcase-sprout/README.md

 details on how we work and develop.
 It is a regularly evolving document, so is at various states of completion.

-To install Sprout to contributing, you first need to install [uv](https://docs.astral.sh/uv/) and [justfile](https://just.systems/man/en/packages.html).
+To install Sprout to contribute, you first need to install [uv](https://docs.astral.sh/uv/) and [justfile](https://just.systems/man/en/packages.html).
 We use uv and justfile to manage our project, such as to install development